The Museum of the American Cocktail: Overview

 The Museum of the American Cocktail was founded in October 2004 by Dale and Jill DeGroff, Robert Hess, Philip Greene, Ted Haigh, Anistatia Miller, Jared Brown, Chris McMillian, Laura McMillian, and a group of spirits experts, writers, and cocktail historians including David Wondrich, drink correspondent for Esquire; and Gaz Regan, among others.
 The Museum provides education in mixology through its exhibits, monthly seminars, publications, and events.

-Visitors are treated to the history of the cocktail and the way it has influenced music, theater, art, film, and politics around the world during its two-hundred-year history.
+Visitors experience the history of the cocktail and the way it has influenced music, theater, art, film, and politics around the world during its two-hundred-year history.
 The exhibit includes antique and vintage cocktail shakers, Prohibition-era literature, recorded music, bar tools, photographs, and cocktail memorabilia from the collections of the Museum's friends and founders.

 The Museum of the American Cocktail publishes a website, a monthly newsletter, and an annual journal titled Mixologist.
 In May 2006, the Museum published The Museum of the American Cocktail Pocket Recipe Guide, a pocket-sized book of cocktail tips, techniques and 100 classic recipes, including by Jerry Thomas of mid-19th century New York, considered the "father of American mixology."